 The Board of Directors approves and monitors the risk management processes, inclusive of documented investment policies, counterparty limits, and controlling and reporting structures.
-The Company's financial instruments consist of cash, other receivables, accounts payable and accrued liabilities and subscriptions received in advance.
-The carrying value of cash, other receivables, accounts payable and accrued liabilities and subscriptions received in advance are a reasonable approximation of their fair value due to the short-term nature of these instruments.
+The Company's financial instruments consist of cash, other receivables, accounts payable and accrued liabilities.
+The carrying value of cash, other receivables, accounts payable and accrued liabilities are a reasonable approximation of their fair value due to the short-term nature of these instruments.
 All of the Company's financial assets and liabilities are measured at amortized cost.
 Fair value measurements are categorized into a fair value hierarchy based on the lowest level input that is significant to the fair value measurement: